parkseeh/INRAETableOne/README.md

 -------------------------------------------------------------------------
 ```

-Last but not least, the `paired = T` will perform the two sample paired t-test to compare difference from T0 and T4.
+Last but not least, the `paired = T` will perform the two sample paired t-test to compare difference between T0 and T4.
 However, the
 number of sample at T0 and T4 need to be equal.